COVID-19 vaccination in New Zealand: Unofficial initiatives

 In late August 2020, Stuff reported that several businessmen and former politicians (including former National MP Ross Meurant and former National Party and ACT party leader Don Brash) had sought to import Russia's insufficiently tested Gam-COVID-Vac (also known as Sputnik V) vaccine into New Zealand.
 They had established a company called Covax-NZR Limited and filed paperwork through the Russian Embassy to establish supply and distribution arrangements to import the vaccine.
 Ross Meurant is the only director and shareholder of the company.
 University of Auckland vaccinologist Helen Petousis-Harris warned that using untested vaccines could hurt global efforts to develop safe and effective vaccines against COVID-19.

-On 17 August 2021, the French biotech company Valneva began trialing their COVID-19 vaccine in coordination with Pharma Sols.
-The company is looking for 300 adults in New Zealand who are over the age of 56 years, have not contracted COVID-19 or received a COVID-19 vaccine.
+On 17 August 2021, the French biotech company Valneva began trialling their COVID-19 vaccine in coordination with Pharma Sols.
+The company was looking for 300 adults in New Zealand aged 56 years or older, have not contracted COVID-19 or received a COVID-19 vaccine.
 The New Zealand clinical trial will take place at eight Pacific Research Network sites across the country.
-According to the New Zealand trial's lead coordinating investigator and Southern Clinical Trials Christchurch director Dr. Simon Carson, New Zealand was chosen due to the country's lower case numbers and slower vaccine rate.
+According to the New Zealand trial's lead coordinating investigator and Southern Clinical Trials Christchurch director Dr Simon Carson, New Zealand was chosen due to the country's lower case numbers and slower vaccine rate.

 Official procurement efforts

 On 12 October 2020, the New Zealand Government signed an agreement with Pfizer and BioNTech to buy 1.5 million doses of the Pfizer-BioNTech COVID-19 vaccine, which is enough for 750,000 people.
 The COVID-19 Vaccine Strategy Task Force also entered into negotiations with other pharmaceutical companies to provide vaccines.
-In addition, the Government established a fund of $66.3 million to support a COVID-19 immunisation programme as soon as the vaccine is ready.
+In addition, the Government established a $66.3 million fund to support a COVID-19 immunisation programme as soon as the vaccine is ready.

 On 17 December, Prime Minister Jacinda Ardern announced that the New Zealand Government had purchased two more vaccines for New Zealand, the Cook Islands, Niue, Tokelau and its Pacific partners Samoa, Tonga, and Tuvalu from the pharmaceutical companies AstraZeneca and Novavax.
 The Government had purchased 7.6 million doses (enough for 3.8 million people) from AstraZeneca and 10.72 million doses (enough for 5.36 million people) from Novavax.
 Both vaccines require two doses to be administered.
 Both vaccines will be free for New Zealanders.
 The Government had already purchased 750,000 courses from Pfizer/BioNTech and 5 million from Janssen Pharmaceutica.